lowleveldesign/debug-recipes/_posts/2022-09-14-rpc-tracing-improvements-in-wtrace.md

 The procedure resolution works only for local RPC servers.
 Apart from RPC parsing improvements, wtrace 3.3 includes minor fixes and optimizations, so give it a try the next time you need to trace something in the system.

-If you're willing to learn a bit more about how RPC name resolution works, the next section is for you :) Otherwise, thank you for using wtrace and if you'd like to keep in touch, please [subscribe to the wtrace newsletter](/subscribe)
+If you're willing to learn a bit more about how RPC name resolution works, the next section is for you :)

 ### How procedure name resolution works?